How to Write an Engaging Twitter Headline

 Is your Twitter headline getting clicks?

-It can’t be that hard can it?
-I mean it’s only 100-120 characters – the recommended length of a tweet.
+It can’t be that hard, can it?
+I mean it’s only a Tweet.
 Well, often saying less is harder.
 Especially when you are constrained.
 If you say more, your tweet gets cut off.
 If you don’t say it well enough no one will click or share.

 The ideal tweet format